LTC - Texas Legislative Update May, 2021

 STEP TWO - Shooting Test ONLY for online LTC students

-When you have completed your online LTC Class and have your LTC101 form in hand, let us schedule your private shooting test.
+When you have completed your online LTC Class and have your LTC101 form in hand, let us schedule your private basic range safety and proficiency test portion of the LTC process.
 Cost for the test is $40 plus range fee.
 You will need to bring your handgun and 50 rounds of ammunition along with eye and ear protection, and your LTC101 form.
 Please note that you need to be safe and proficient with a handgun before taking this test.

 Let us know your preferred date and time.